olli4/geotessera/README.md

 ### Overview

-GeoTessera uses a sophisticated registry system to efficiently manage and access the large Tessera dataset:
+GeoTessera uses a [registry system](https://github.com/ucam-eo/tessera-manifests] to efficiently manage and access the large Tessera dataset:

 - **Block-based organization**: Registry divided into 5×5 degree geographic blocks
 - **Lazy loading**: Only loads registry blocks for the region you're accessing